gatoniel/podmanspawner/README.md

 See also this [issue](https://github.com/jupyterhub/dockerspawner/issues/360) on dockerspawner.

-**This Spawner is in development and is not working properly.** This is a minimal working example.
+**This Spawner is still in development and might not work properly.** Please feel free to file issues, when you encounter problems.
+Version 0.2 seems to work in my case...

 ### Technical